 MORE INFORMATION

 The information on this website is directed at those members who are opting out of the plan.
-More detailed information for those planning to use the service (how to make claims, etc) can be found at suvcc.ca/services/health-and-dental or via your online portal (which you are able to access once you are fully enrolled in the plan).
+More detailed information for those planning to use the service (how to make claims, etc) can be found at suvcc.ca/services/health-and-dental or via your online health and dental plan portal (which you are able to access once you are fully enrolled in the plan).

 For more information about the health and dental plan coverage and opt out eligibility, please contact the Students’ Union by emailing services@suvcc.ca.